 Browse for the Outlook PST data file, select it and click Next.

-Note: If the PST file is password protected, enter the password and unlock it, click OK.
+Note: If the PST file is password-protected, enter the password, and unlock it, click OK.

-However, there are two more methods, which can be used to import PST files to Microsoft 365 mailboxes.
+However, there are two more methods from Microsoft (Network Upload Method & Driving Shipping Method), which can be used to import PST files to Microsoft 365 mailboxes.

 A. Network Upload Method to Import PST to Microsoft 365